Configuring the SMTP Relay Server on Your Linux Server Using cPanel

 - Within the Routers Configuration section in the /etc/exim.conf file, enter the following lines using a text editor of your choice:

-send_to_smart_host:where yourmailserver is the mail server listed in the Control Panel in your hosting account.
+send_to_smart_host:where yourmailserver is the mail server listed in the Hosting Control Panel.

 driver = manualroute